nerdcave-support/nerdmaps-for-scum/README.md

 * Windows:
    (Not tested.)
 Ensure the web server user has read access to the SaveFiles directory and its files.

-* To use crontab to bypass permission issues (copies SCUM.db once a minute):
+* To use crontab to bypass permission issues (copies SCUM.db once a minute).
+In this case I'm using AMP server manager for my SCUM dedicated game server.
+You're file location may be different so you will need to alter the source and target parameters for the copy command:
 ```bash
    sudo crontab -e
    # Add the following entry: